vimworldinc/nufinetes-link/README.md

 ## Introduction

-Nufinetes-Link is an connector for connecting Vimworld dapps with a simple customizable configuration.
+Nufinetes-Link is a connector for connecting your Vimworld dapps and Nufinetes with a simple customizable configuration.

-It runs on web3-react/core library, and provides a completely and useful status of the Wallet Connect connection used by our dapps.
+It runs on web3-react/core library, and provides a complete and useful status of the Wallet Connect connection used by our dapps.

-The chains currently supported are **Ve Chain Mainnet and Testnet**, and chains that will be supported in the future will be **BNB Chain , 1AE Chain and every other EVM compatible chain.**
+The chains currently supported are **VeChain Mainnet and Testnet**, and chains that will be supported in the future will be **BNB Chain , and every other EVM compatible chain.**

 ## Preview